rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 That's how you define a GraphQL query in a declarative way in React.
 Once the Query component renders, the request is executed.
 The Apollo Client is used, provided in a top level component, to perform the query.
 The render props pattern makes it possible to access the result of the query in the child function.
 You can try it in your browser to verify that it actually works for you.

 There is more information found in the render prop function.
-Check the official React Apollo API for addtional information beyond the examples in this tutorial.
+Check the official React Apollo API for additional information beyond the examples in this tutorial.

 Next, let's show a loading indicator when a query is pending: